 Are Takis halal?
 Yes, Takis are halal and can be enjoyed as part of a healthy and balanced diet by Muslims.

 Takis are very popular in Pakistan and around the world.
 Like other junk foods, Takis are not good for health.
 So it is better to consume them in limited amounts or to avoid eating them.

-However, it is believed that they are halal as they do not contain any pork meat or alcohol when produced by a trustworthy manufacturer.
+However, they are believed to be halal as they do not contain pork meat or alcohol when produced by a trustworthy manufacturer.